Does Hormone Therapy Work To Reduce Sudden Weight Gain?

 However, HRT is not a one-size-fits-all solution for sudden weight gain.
 For example, if you've gained a lot of weight because you are middle-aged and have adjusted your diet to include more carbs and sugars, hormone replacement therapy is unlikely to have any major effect.

-As mentioned, this therapy uses pellets rather than injections to ensure a steady increase in hormones over time rather than a sudden spike that can trick the body into producing less testosterone.
-We also produce bioidentical hormone replacements that should not be rejected by your body and should integrate easily.
+As mentioned, this therapy uses pellets rather than injections to ensure a steady increase in hormones over time.
+We also produce bio-identical hormone replacements that should not be rejected by your body and should integrate easily.

 Ultimately, hormone therapy can be and often is a good solution for sudden weight gain.
 However, it’s only appropriate in certain circumstances and it’s often bolstered by other weight loss activities or practices.